leminhtuan2015/Today-I-Learn/swift/apple_payment.md

   - ***Localizations***: For the sake of this tutorial we've chosen only English, but you can add more languages by clicking on the (+) button.
 Then type a Display Name and a Description.
 Both of them will be visible on the App Store.
   - ***Screenshot***: Upload a screenshot for review.
 It will not be displayed in the App Store and it must have a valid size for your app platform, so if your app is Universal, you may upload an iPad screenshot.
   - ***Review Notes***: Any additional information about your IAP which may be helpful for the reviewer.

+### Sandbox user
+  - Sandbox user is the email is NOT a Apple ID
+  - Sandbox user can make test purchase without visa card